 The address is Piazza dell’Accademia di San Luca, 77 – Rome (Tel. +39 066798850 or 066798848).
 District: Trevi.
 The art gallery on the 3rd floor is open from Monday to Saturday from 10:00 to 12:30.
 Closed on Sundays.
 Roma Pass holders may enter free of charge.

 History Palazzo Carpegna Rome

 The Palazzo Carpegna was originally built in 1593, but was reconstructed between 1643 and 1650 by Borromini, who was also responsible for the decoration of the main hall, including the two identical columns at the entrance.

-It was Bernini, however, who was responsible for the elliptical staircase near the entrance.
+It was Bernini, however, who designed the elliptical staircase near the entrance.

-It changed hands several times (the Patrizi Naro, the Colligola Monthioni) until it was acquired in the mid-19th century by the family of Luigi Pianciani, who, after the unification of Italy, was to become Rome‘s first mayor.
+It changed hands several times (the Patrizi Naro, the Colligola Monthioni,) before it was acquired in the mid-19th century by the family of Luigi Pianciani, who, after the unification of Italy, was to become Rome‘s first mayor.